Complete Salary Management Guide: 2026

 Introduction

-Salary management is one of the most critical and heavily regulated HR functions in a company.
-In 2026, between mandatory digitization of pay slips, changes to Labor Law, the growing use of electronic signature and GDPR requirements, payroll teams must juggle increasingly complex constraints.
-This complete salary management guide walks you through step by step: legal framework, compensation calculation, social security management, document digitization and essential digital tools for 2026.
+Salary management is one of the most critical and highly regulated HR functions in any company.
+In 2026, between the mandatory dematerialization of pay slips, changes to the Labor Code, the rise of electronic signature, and GDPR requirements, payroll teams must juggle increasingly complex constraints.
+This comprehensive salary management guide walks you through it step by step: legal framework, compensation calculation, social charges management, document dematerialization, and essential digital tools for 2026.

 ---